mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 Updated translations are pushed to the production server regularly throughout the day.

-* New page: When a brand new page is available for localization, it won’t be enabled on production until it’s at least 80% complete.
-Before it reaches 100% completion level, the page will be on production with English content mixed with translation.
-Before the page is activated, use staging server for testing.
+* New page: When a brand new page is available for localization, it will be enabled on production when it’s 80% complete.
+At that point, if it doesn’t reach 100% completion level, the page will be available on production with English content mixed with translation.
+Before the page is activated in production, use the staging server for testing.
-* Activated page with new string update: The strings will appear in English on production right away.
-Localized content will be pushed to production string by string soon after a sync is complete.
+* Activated page with new string update (no tags): The strings will appear in English on production right away.
+Localized content will be pushed to production as soon as translations are available in the repository.
 * Activated page with tagged new string update: The switch to the updated content happens when tagged strings are fully localized.
 In some cases, there is a defined period of time frame to allow tagged strings to be fully localized.
 Test the updates on staging server.
 * Activated page with template change: In some cases, a page receives a major update that requires a complete rewrite of the template.
 If this happens, the old template is kept online only for a defined period of time.
 When removed, it will cause the URL to redirect users to the English version if the intended localized version is not ready.
 * Activated page missing too many updates: An activated page falling far behind with multiple updates will create bad user experience.
 We might decide to disable it manually.